Razyapoo/Thesis-Documentation/Wiki/Indoor-Positioning-System-(GUI).md

 ![Anchor selection](https://github.com/Razyapoo/Thesis-Documentation/blob/master/Archive/Documentation/Images%20for%20wiki/data_analysis_anchor_selection.png)

-**NOTE:** in the current example, there will be only 1 tag and 2 anchors to choose from
+**NOTE:** In the current example, there will be only 1 tag and 2 anchors to choose from.
+In general, there can be more tags and anchors to choose from.

 - Tag